Measuring the ‘working length’ for root canal file use.

 Having an electronic apex locator available doesn’t mean that the technique of determining a canal’s working length via x-ray isn’t needed or shouldn’t be performed.

 - Using both techniques, and evaluating and comparing their results, has been shown to result in greater accuracy.
 (Ingle – linked above.)

-- Just as important, an x-ray may show essential anatomic information about the tooth and its configuration that would not be revealed by electronic measurement alone.
+- Just as important, an x-ray may reveal essential anatomic information about the tooth and its configuration that could never be identified by electronic measurement alone.

-For these reasons, hopefully you’ll find that your dentist uses a combination of both methods.
+For these reasons, expect your dentist to use a combination of both methods.

 Page references sources: